Calum09/ColourChanger/README.md

 # ColourChanger

 Lighten and darken any hex-based colour using this tool.
-Just clone the repro and open it up to use it
+Just clone the repro and open it up in your browser.

+Soon to be available via github pages

 ![colourChanger](https://github.com/Calum09/ColourChanger/assets/111386433/eb76e2a3-a0ee-4284-bd35-c7e6153d9b25)